libretime/libretime/docs/guides/live-broadcast.md

    - Type **/show** under IceCast mountpoint:
    - Type your dj login under **IceCast user:**
 5. Click **ADD**
-6. Still in settings click, **Audio** and select your external sound card under **Audio Device** _Note: if you only have an internal sound card you maybe able to use it but that is OS specific and outside of this tutorial.
-We are assuming you have a mic and mixer or a USB mixer hooked up to or as an external soundcard_
+6. Still in settings click, **Audio** and select your audio input device under **Audio Device**

-**Show Time**
+### Show Time

 1. When its almost your show time go to your LibreTime page and look at the time in the top right when your show starts go to Butt.
 2. Click the white Play button (third button in the middle).
 3. If it says connecting... and then stream time with a counter- congratulations, your are connected!
 4. Go to the LibreTime page and at the top right under Source Streams the tab besides Show Source is to the left and Orange - if it is and Current shows Live Show you are connected.